functionhaus/archivist/README.md

 something like a `parsed_content` attribute to the parsed articles flag, which will contain content parsed as Earmark.
 Setting this value to `nil` will cause the article parser not to parse the content at compile-time.

-* Also note that that swapping out the content and article parsers with different modules currently is not supported. `ContentParser` and `ArticleParser` behaviors will be implemented in future versions (likely 0.3.x) and will support implementing custom parsers for these elements.

 Please find additional information about known issues and planned features for Archivist in the [issues tracker](https://github.com/functionhaus/archivist/issues).